IceHe/lib/snips/markdown/markdown-style-guide.md

 2. I will not do anything that can harm the website.
 ```

-_Rationale :_
+_Rationale:_

 - _If you want to change a list item in the middle of the list, you don't have to modify all items that follow it._
 - _Diffs will show only the significant line which was modified._
 - _Content stays aligned without extra effort if the numbers reach 2 digits.
-E.g.: the following is not aligned :_
+E.g.: the following is not aligned:_
     ```markdown
     9. a
     10. b
     ```
 - _References break when a new list item is added.
-To reduce this problem :_
+To reduce this problem:_
     - _Keep references close to the list so authors are less likely to forget to update them_
     - _When referring from an external document, always refer to an specific version of the markdown file_